Solyaridz3/electro/README.md

 - For publishing on Heroku used PostgreSQL

 #### Uploading files
-- Used Cloudinary storage for uploading files
+- Used Cloudinary storage for uploading files on server